 Following the decision in Perry, the High Court considered Azam in which the Serious Organised Crime Agency (SOCA) argued that the property freezing order had been valid at the time it was made, ie prior to the decision in Perry, and therefore that the monies were validly transferred to the UK.
 In seeking to apply Perry, Azam relied on the decision in HM Advocate v Cadder, in which the Supreme Court held that a new statement of law could be applied to the appellant’s case and other cases that were still live.

 While the High Court in Azam accepted that the civil recovery proceedings were ongoing it nonetheless took the view that ‘the matter of the Luxembourg monies was concluded by their transfer and should not now be re-opened’.
-In addition, the court held that Cadder had concerned an administrative decision and said nothing about the lawfulness of an act done pursuant to an order of
+In addition, the court held that Cadder had concerned an administrative decision and said nothing about the lawfulness of an act done pursuant to an order of the court.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.